Slow Stitching on Fabric Scraps – 20+ Inspiring Ideas for Meditative & Mixed Media Art

 These small studies become your personal collection of stitch swatches — ready to use in future work.

-Slow Stitching on Fabric Scraps – Visual Gallery
+Slow Stitching Visual Gallery

 Below you’ll find a collection of my stitched fabric pieces — small studies created through slow stitching on fabric scraps.